DamyanBG/WeatherComparingSite/README.md

 This is the FE React application for the Comparing Weather Predictions system.
+Test